Gnocchi alla Sorrentina

 Top with reserved cheese and bake until golden and bubbling.

 Hint: If you cook the tomato sauce in a large ovenproof skillet, you can use the same skillet to bake the Gnocchi Sorrentina.
-However, if you don’t have one, transfer the tomato sauce, cooked gnocchi and the cheeses into a large oven proof baking dish instead.
+However, if you donโt have one, transfer the tomato sauce, cooked gnocchi, and cheese into a large oven-proof baking dish instead.

 Substitutions

-• Mozzarella balls – Instead of cutting a whole piece of mozzarella cheese into cubes, you could use mozzarella balls.
+- Mozzarella balls – You could use mozzarella balls instead of cutting a piece of mozzarella cheese into cubes.ย

 Variations